 Product Description

-A description helps a potential customer decide on a purchase.
+An effective product card description helps customers make buying decisions.
 To create a good description, think about how it will assist a person.
 You can start by finding the key queries — words that people use to search for the product — and then craft them into a coherent text.

 Put yourself in the buyer’s shoes — what would be important to you when deciding whether to purchase a product or not?
 You can find a similar product of your competitor: the drawback of someone else’s description will immediately catch your eye.